 Kimchi is packed with vitamins A, B, and C and immune system-boosting phytochemicals.
 Its main ingredient, fermented cabbage, contains lactic acid, which helps with digestion and may weaken infections.
 But the biggest benefit may be from presence of lactobacilli in kimchi – healthy bacteria that helps with digestion, stops and even prevents yeast infections.
 Several years ago, Korean researchers found chickens infected with the avian flu recovered more quickly after being fed an extract of kimchi.
 More recently, a study at the University of New Mexico suggested that eating cabbage might help ward off breast cancer.
 Kimchi is low in calories, rich in dietary fiber, low in fat, and low in carb.
 Some believe that kimchi has kept obesity at bay in Korea (although, since American fast food joints have been popping up everywhere in Korea, there have been increased cases of obesity.
 Damn those Big Mac’s and KFC’s!).
 And what’s even better, when kimchi gets ‘old’ or over-ripen, it is used in everything from soups to pancakes.
 Every piece of kimchi is used up – nothing is wasted.
 My idea of a perfect gastronomic experience.

 There are some naysayers, some raw foodies, who say that fermented foods are bad for us.
 But I think they are mainly talking about fermented western foods derived from animals like yogurt and cheeses.
 They also cite Koreans and Japanese having higher rates of stomach cancers but can that be attributed to fermented foods?
 I think the jury is out on that issue.
-But one thing for sure, kimchi has been on the top of the list of foods to try as a result of recent researches done on the health benefits of kimchi.
-And I can tell you, personally, it has helped me.
+But one thing for sure, kimchi has been on the top of the list of foods to try as a result of recent researches done on the health benefits of kimchi here, here and here.
+And so many others.
+I can tell you, personally, it has helped me on many occasions when my immune system was on a strike.

 Growing up, my mom would make a hot bean sprout soup for me and she would put some spicy kimchi in the soup whenever I had the flu or a cold.
 It seemed to speed up the recovery.
 And if nothing else, the spicy hot steam would clear up my sinus and I could breathe easier.
 Kimchi broth was also an elixir for indigestion as my mom would make me take spoonfuls of it whenever I had a stomach virus.
 And even if I was not in the mood to eat anything by mouth, I tolerated little spoonfuls of Kimchi broth.